 (Of course I say it myself having just snuck a few presents under a tree.)

 So, anyway, hoisting myself on my own petard here, I still can’t help thinking this particular profundity game is a bit more toxic than most of us care to admit.
 If it weren’t, then perhaps we could all enjoy a story where the main character suddenly realizes the true value of Christmas really is commerce.
 He could praise the virtues of conspicuous consumption and even acknowledge the often-competitive nature of gift-giving.
-He could see in the countless gifts nobody wants a kind of sacrifice to the invisible hand, telling us these white elephants are the price of keeping mom&pop stores going for another year.
-If the Market is well pleased with our pointless gifts, he allows the stores to stay in business, but if we fail to pay this tribute many tears will follow.
+He could see in the countless gifts nobody wants a kind of sacrifice to the Invisible Hand, telling us these white elephants are the price of keeping mom&pop stores going for another year.
+If the Market is well pleased with our pointless gifts, He allows the stores to stay in business, but if we fail to pay this tribute many tears will follow.
 Our fabulous Christmas protagonist could fairly acknowledge all of this in a toast before drinking his eggnog.
 Money is the reason for this damned season.
-Surely, there ought to be room for at least Christmas story with this as its moral.
+Surely, there ought to be room for at least one Christmas story with this as its moral.

-But no. That kind of theme is always at best a artifact of conflict, a viewpoint to be overcome by the end of the story.
+But no. That kind of theme is always at best an artifact of conflict, a viewpoint to be overcome by the end of the story.
 However important money may be to this holiday, it seems to be equally important that we find something else more important in the whole thing after all.

 And with that, we get our Christmas tragedies.
 Scrooge loses his edge.
 The Grinch rejoins civilization.
 And how many sitcoms end their holiday episode in bad sweaters and milquetoast grins.
 It’s enough to make a grown man want to groan.